MMNTM logo

 The benchmark battlefield: peaks formed by leaderboards, valleys shrouded in fog where verification hasn't arrived

 March 9, 2024.
 Simon Willison published a blog post titled "The GPT-4 barrier has been satisfyingly broken."
-It landed at position 5 on Techmeme.
-Not position 1.
-The tech press hadn't processed what happened.

 "For over a year, GPT-4 has been the undisputed champion of the LLM space...
 Claude 3 Opus is the first model I've used that genuinely feels like a peer to GPT-4."